ansible/workshops/exercises/ansible_security/1.2-checkpoint/README.md

 A playbook is a repeatable set of *plays* and *tasks*.

 A playbook can have multiple plays and a play can have one or multiple tasks.
-In a task a *module* is called, like the modules in the previous chapter.
+In a task a *module* is called, which does the actual work.

 The goal of a *play* is to map a group of hosts.
 The goal of a *task* is to implement modules against those hosts.

 If you are not very familiar with Ansible, see the following example of a playbook: